Aymalla/learn-mdp/README.md

 This repository contains infrastructure as code (IaC) to deploy an Azure Managed DevOps Pools (MDP) environment and integrate a GitHub repository’s Actions to use it.
 The setup replicates the issue of self-hosted runners getting stuck in the “Allocated” state and is intended for troubleshooting and testing purposes.

-Based on my investigation, the issue appears to be caused by high concurrency levels in MDP, specifically related to resource allocation and disposal.

 ### Prerequisites

 - An Azure subscription